Fernando Alonso fifth in Indy 500 qualifying as Scott Dixon takes pole

 It was an impressive performance from the two-time F1 champion - he had not driven an IndyCar until this month.

-Alonso said he was delayed by a slight engine hiccup on his fastest run.
+Alonso said he was "happy" but had been slightly delayed by an engine issue.

 "I think the car was better than yesterday," he said.
 "We had an over-boost problem (with the turbocharger) in the final corner, so the engine was like hitting the brakes and I lost a bit."